nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 ```

 In the response you can see that the Request has moved to `status` `"Decided"`.
-This is where the enmeshed Runtime steps in and handles the Request based on you decision.
+This is where the enmeshed Runtime steps in and handles the Request based on your decision.
 It creates a [Response]({% link _docs_integrate/data-model-overview.md %}#response) with the appropriate [RejectResponseItems]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) and returns it to the Sender of the Request.
 Then, it will move the Request to `status` `"Completed"`.
 This can be observed by [querying the Request]({% link _docs_use-cases/use-case-consumption-get-incoming-request.md %}) again after a few seconds.

 ### Accept

-If you tried out the rejection before this step, make sure to create a new Request by [loading the Template](#load-the-relationshiptemplate-and-get-the-request) again with the same `truncatedReference`.
+If you tried out the rejection before this step, make sure to create a new Request by [loading the RelationshipTemplate](#load-the-relationshiptemplate-and-get-the-request) again with the same `truncatedReference`.

 To [accept the Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}), you need its `id` that you saved in a previous step.
 In the payload you have to accept at least all RequestItems where the `mustBeAccepted` property is set to `true`.